-The Graduate School of Management offers among the most extensive financial assistance of any top MBA program: 82 percent of our recent incoming MBA students receive a scholarship or fellowship.
+The Graduate School of Management offers among the most extensive financial assistance of any top MBA program: 82% of our recent incoming MBA students received a scholarship or fellowship.

 All candidates are automatically considered for merit-based scholarships based on their admissions application.
-Criteria includes academic record (Undergraduate record, GMAT/GRE), professional promise, and focus.
-Details regarding these scholarships will be included in the official admissions offer letter.
+Criteria include academic record (undergraduate record, GMAT/GRE), professional promise and focus.
+Details regarding scholarships are included in the official admissions offer letter.

 Thanks to the generosity of our friends and alumni, the Graduate School of Management is proud to offer several scholarships and awards to our students who excel inside the classroom and show great leadership and management potential.
 Each donor scholarship and fellowship has specific criteria that will need to be addressed in the application,

 The following donor-funded scholarships are available to our MBA students:

 William and Jean M. Allewelt Award for Management Students

 Established by William and Jean Allewelt, this scholarship is one of the first endowed awards at the Graduate School of Management and supports a full-time MBA student in good academic standing.

 Brad Atwood Scholarship

 Established by Virginia and Greg Kelsch to honor the pivotal role that Brad Atwood, former vice-chancellor at UC Irvine, played in recognizing Virginia’s career potential.
 This scholarship supports an MBA student who plans to pursue a career or who has an interest in not-for-profit organizations and management.

 Established to honor the strong partnership the California wine industry has with Professor Dean Emeritus Robert H. Smiley, this fellowship supports an outstanding MBA student who is interested in becoming a wine industry professional.